-- The grid is composed of blocks - ☐ FLASH3: In current practice, all blocks are of same size. - May cover different fraction of the physical domain, depending on a block's resolution. - Each, block reserves space for some layers of guard cells.
+- The grid is composed of blocks - FLASH4: In current practice, all blocks are of same size. - May cover different fractions of the physical domain, depending on a block's resolution. - Data storage area for each block reserves space for some layers of guard cells.